Romani people: Roma enslavement

-Some Roma may have been slaves of the Mongols or the Tatars, or they may have served as auxiliary troops in the Mongol or Tatar armies.
-However, most of them migrated from south of the Danube at the end of the 14th century, some time after the founding of Wallachia.
-By then, the institution of slavery was already established in Moldavia and it was possibly established in both principalities.
-After the Roma migrated into the area, slavery became a widespread practice among the majority of the population.
+Some Roma may have been slaves of the Mongols or the Tatars, or served as auxiliaries in the Mongol or Tatar armies.
+However, most of them migrated across the Danube at the end of the 14th century, after the founding of Wallachia.
+The institution of slavery was already established in Moldavia and possibly in both principalities.
+After the Roma arrived, slavery became widespread.
 The Tatar slaves, smaller in numbers, were eventually merged into the Romani population.

 Persecution

-Some branches of the Roma reached western Europe in the 15th century, fleeing from the Ottoman conquest of the Balkans as refugees.
-Although the Roma were refugees from the conflicts in southeastern Europe, they were often suspected of being associated with the Ottoman invasion by certain populations in the West because their physical appearance was exotic.
-(The Imperial Diet at Landau and Freiburg in 1496–1498 declared that the Roma were spies for the Turks).
-In western Europe, such suspicions and discrimination against people who constituted a visible minority resulted in persecution, often violent, with attempts to commit ethnic cleansing until the modern era.
-In times of social tension, the Romani suffered as scapegoats; for instance, they were accused of bringing the plague during times of epidemics.
+Some Roma refugees arrived in western Europe in the 15th century, fleeing the Ottoman conquest of the Balkans.
+They were often suspected of linkage with the Ottoman invasion because their physical appearance was seen as exotic.
+(The Imperial Diet at Landau and Freiburg in 1496–1498 declared that the Roma were spies for the Ottomans).
+In western Europe, this led to persecution, often violent, including attempts at ethnic cleansing, persisting into the 20th century.
+In times of social tension, the Romani were scapegoated; even accused of bringing plague.

-On 30 July 1749, Spain conducted The Great Roundup of Roma (Gitanos) in its territory.
-The Spanish Crown ordered a nationwide raid that led to the break-up of families because all able-bodied men were interned in forced labor camps in an attempt to commit ethnic cleansing.
-The measure was eventually reversed and the Roma were freed as protests began to erupt in different communities, sedentary Roma were highly esteemed and protected in rural Spain.
+On 30 July 1749, Spain conducted The Great Roundup of Gitanos.
+The Crown ordered a nationwide raid that split families because all able-bodied men were interned in labor camps.
+The measure was eventually reversed and the Roma were freed as protests erupted in various communities.
+Sedentary Roma were esteemed and protected in rural Spain.

-Later in the 19th century, Romani immigration was forbidden on a racial basis in areas outside Europe, mostly in the English-speaking world.
+Later in the 19th century, Romani immigration was forbidden in some areas outside Europe, mostly in the Anglosphere.
 In 1880, Argentina prohibited immigration by Roma, as did the United States in 1885.

-There is widespread denial about the persecution still faced by Romani people.